debug-ml-iclr2019/debug-ml-iclr2019.github.io/README.md

 - Concurrent submission to other venues (journal, conference workshop) is allowed.
 Work already published in a journal,conference, or workshop should be extended in a meaningful way.

 Accepted papers will be presented as posters at the workshop.
 Additionally, some accepted papers will also be invited to present spotlight or oral talks at the workshop.
-Selected papers will be recognized with Best Research Paper, Best Applied Paper, Best Student Paper awards.
+Selected papers will be recognized with **Best Research Paper**, **Best Applied Paper**, **Best Student Paper** awards.
 Camera-ready versions of accepted papers will be uploaded to the conference website (unless requested not to), but there will be no formal published proceedings.

 Please email [debugging.ml@gmail.com](mailto:debugging.ml@gmail.com) with any questions.